[Updated January 5, 2023]

 So you’ll find Star Wars, KISS, Twilight Zone, Teenage Mutant Ninja Turtles, and Elvira pinball machines as well as classic video games such as Pac-Man, Galaga, Dig Dug, etc.

 You can play as many games as you want for as long as you want.
-They also offer adult beverages such as beer (including numerous local brews), hard seltzer, a BlackJack Cola Cocktail, and more!
+They also offer adult beverages such as beer (including some from local breweries), hard seltzer, a BlackJack Cola Cocktail, and more!

 The attraction is the passion project of former teacher Brenda J. Ramer, who started the marine science non-profit in her kitchen in 2001.
 It began with a simple idea: “Experience is the best teacher, and a positive learning experience can change a life.”

-Today, the first inland North Carolina aquarium is home to nearly 300 fish, invertebrates, reptiles, and salamanders.
+Today, the first inland aquarium in the state of North Carolina is home to nearly 300 fish, invertebrates, reptiles, and salamanders.
 Many of their residents were former pet rescues, including an African Spurred Tortoise, Leopard Gecko, Barracuda, and weird animals such as the Guitar Fish and Axolotl.

 It’s an inspiring place, to be sure.
 But watching an intern feeding engaging Geckos, or one of Ramer’s dogs trying to entice one of the largest Tortoises in the world to play, is also a whole lot of fun!